munificent/craftinginterpreters/book/statements-and-state.md

 ^code declaration

 Hey, do you remember way back in that [earlier chapter][parsing] when we put the infrastructure in place to do error recovery?
-We are finally at the point where we can hook that up.
+We are finally ready to hook that up.

 [parsing]: parsing-expressions.html
 [error recovery]: http://localhost:8000/parsing-expressions.html#panic-mode-error-recovery

-This `declaration()` method is the method we call repeatedly when parsing a list of expressions in a block or a script, so it's the right point to synchronize to when the parser goes into panic mode.
-The whole body of the method is wrapped in a try block to catch the exception thrown when the parser begins error recovery.
+This `declaration()` method is the method we call repeatedly when parsing a series of statements in a block or a script, so it's the right point to synchronize to when the parser goes into panic mode.
+The whole body of this method is wrapped in a try block to catch the exception thrown when the parser begins error recovery.
 This gets it back to trying to parse the beginning of the next statement or declaration.

 The real parsing happens inside the try block.
 First, it looks to see if we're at a variable declaration by looking for the leading `var` keyword.
 If not, it